iter8-tools/canary-tekton-example/README.md

   --type=kubernetes.io/dockerconfigjson
 ```

 By default, the Docker configuration is in ~/.docker/config.json.
-However, if this is just a reference to a credential store, you will need extract the details.
+However, if this is just a reference to a credential store (for example, on a Mac), you will need extract the details.
 For example, by the method described [here](https://github.com/docker/for-mac/issues/4100#issuecomment-648491451).

 For alternatives and additional details about authentication, see the [Tekton Documentation](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md).